-To the extent that data holders withhold from criminal law enforcement authorities attorney-client privileged or work-product protected CI relevant to a cyberattack (or delay providing CI until they can figure out a "workaround" to share the CI without waiving its privilege or protection), law enforcement's efforts to investigate the attack could be significantly hampered.
+To the extent that data holders withhold from criminal law enforcement authorities attorney-client privileged or workproduct protected CI relevant to a cyberattack (or delay providing CI until they can figure out a "workaround" to share the CI without waiving its privilege or protection), law enforcement's efforts to investigate the attack could be significantly hampered.
 Such CI, either pre- or post-attack, is highly likely to provide detailed insights into the cybersecurity measures the attacked entity had in place, the vulnerabilities in those measures that the attacker exploited, and the data the attacker succeeded in compromising by means of those vulnerabilities.
 Such insights could be extremely valuable to the authorities investigating the crime and, just as important, quite difficult for those authorities to obtain from any source other than the privileged/protected CI.
 Depriving authorities of access to that CI, or delaying their access, thus stands to have a substantial negative impact on their investigatory efforts.

 d.
-To What Extent the Current Regime Promotes Relevant Interests

-Predictably, when it comes to protecting (or not protecting) CI from disclosure, the interests of data holders, law enforcement, the public, civil regulators, and individuals affected by a cyberattack cut in different and sometimes opposing ways.
-For data holders, the current regime may create incentives to avoid creating potentially damaging CI that could be used by a litigation adversary or a regulator to impose liability.
-Those same risks incentivize structuring information security programs to protect as much information as the current regime allows, even where doing so involves the abovementioned negatives of incurring the additional cost of retaining counsel, potentially duplicating other information security efforts, and placing leadership of certain information security efforts in the hands of lawyers rather than technologists.
-At the same time, the relative difficulty of protecting CI created at the pre-breach stage and the still uncertain scope of privilege and work-product protection for even post-breach CI arguably should incentivize robust and proactive security efforts to
+To What Extent the Current Regime Promotes Relevant Interests litigation adversary or a regulator to impose liability.
+Those same risks incentivize structuring information security programs to protect as much information as the current regime allows, even where doing so involves the above-mentioned negatives of incurring the additional cost of retaining counsel, potentially duplicating other information security efforts, and placing leadership of certain information security efforts in the hands of lawyers rather than technologists.
+At the same time, the relative difficulty of protecting CI created at the pre-breach stage and the still uncertain scope of privilege and work-product protection for even post-breach CI arguably should incentivize robust and proactive security efforts to avoid the heightened risk of liability and minimize the negative effects of disclosure.
+However, the potential discoverability of CI may discourage companies from conducting assessments of their security posture over and above those that are legally required, and in the post-breach context-where efforts to address the breach are normally a business imperative and often a legal one-the potential discovery of CI may cause companies to be unduly circumspect regarding the internal statements they make and internal actions they take in the course of their breach response efforts, making those efforts slower and less effective than they would have been had the companies not been worried about the chance of their post-breach CI being discovered.